The Doctor: Revived series

 At first, the Twelfth Doctor explicitly rejected the idea of having a romantic relationship with his companion Clara Oswald.
 He implied that in his previous form, he had come to see himself as Clara's "boyfriend" in an attempt to avoid confronting his extreme age and alien nature.
 Initially it was reported that Peter Capaldi told tabloids there would be "no flirting" between him and Clara, likening such a potential relationship to Papa and Nicole, but the actor himself discarded that.
 The episode "Deep Breath" introduces a character named Missy who identifies the Doctor as her boyfriend.
 Missy is later revealed to be a female incarnation of the Master.
 As the character of the Twelfth Doctor evolved, so did his relationship with Clara.
-In a spring 2015 interview, Steven Moffat indicated that the Doctor had never stopped being "besotted" with Clara, and that he "loves them (companions) more than they love him."
+In a spring 2015 interview, Steven Moffat indicated that the Doctor had never stopped being "besotted" with Clara, and that he "loves them (companions) more than they love him".
 In a media roundtable interview at the 2015 San Diego Comic Con, Capaldi went further, saying the two were romantically involved, just not in the traditional sense, "It's romantic in the old sense.
 Two people who are really crazy about each other..."
 The narrative of series nine culminated in a three-part story arc in which Clara dies and the Doctor spends the next 4.5 billion years executing a gambit to change history and save her life.
 Further romance for the Twelfth Doctor was depicted in the 2015 Christmas special, "The Husbands of River Song", which had a romantic plot.
 In the special, the Twelfth Doctor meets his one-time wife, River Song, for the first (and, narratively, the last) time.

-Later, now as a woman, the Thirteenth Doctor experienced her first on-screen same-sex romantic situation with companion Yasmin Khan.
-Yaz admits her feelings in "Eve of the Daleks" (2022).
-The Doctor confronts Yaz about them in "Legend of the Sea Devils", saying she reciprocated Yaz's affection while refusing to become involved with another human companion who will one day die.
+The Thirteenth Doctor experienced her first on-screen same-sex romantic situation with companion Yaz Khan, who admitted she was in love with her in "Eve of the Daleks" (2022).
+The Doctor confronts Yaz about them in "Legend of the Sea Devils", saying she reciprocated Yaz's affection while refusing to become involved with another human companion who would one day die.

+In "The Giggle", the Fifteenth Doctor admits to the Fourteenth Doctor that he loved Sarah Jane, Rose and River.
+In "Rogue", the Fifteenth Doctor has a whirlwind romance with the bounty hunter Rogue (Jonathan Groff).
+This marked the Doctor's first televised male-male romance, and their second same-sex romance following Yaz.